 In related news, you can bring a booster seat or other infant seat on the plane, and it won’t count as your carry-on.

-15. Active U.S. military and dependents get up to 5 free checked bags per ticket on domestic and international flights.
+17. Active U.S. military and dependents get up to 5 free checked bags per ticket on domestic and international Delta airline flights.

-Active U.S. military with an ID can check 2 – 3 bags for free on Delta if they’re traveling for personal reasons, depending on their ticket.
+Active U.S. military with an ID can check two to three bags for free on Delta if they’re traveling for personal reasons, depending on their ticket.

-Active military and/or their families with ID traveling on orders receive 5 free checked bags per ticket.
-Normally, it would cost $220 for someone to check 3 bags, and $620 to check 5 bags.
+Active military and/or their families with ID traveling on orders receive five free checked bags per ticket.
+Normally, it would cost $220 for someone to check three bags and $620 to check five bags.

 While there’s not an advertised military rate for Delta flights, there’s plenty of info out there to suggest that Delta offers discounted tickets to personnel who call the Delta Military and Government desk at 1-800-325-1771.

-16. Fly a lot of Delta?
-Get tons of perks when you earn Medallion status.
+18. Fly a lot of Delta?
+Delta SkyMiles deals include tons of perks when you earn Medallion status.

 Medallion Status is the VIP club for SkyMiles members.
 You get special perks and earn SkyMiles faster.
 To get Medallion Status, you’ve gotta qualify by hitting a few benchmarks: